-The gay activist who is daring to dream of equality in Singapore
+Meet the gay activist who dares to dream of equality in Singapore

-Singapore DJ and music producer Johnson Ong – who performs as DJ Big Kid – is one of the activists currently mounting the 377A challenge in the High Court of Singapore.
-As part of his campaign for equality, Johnson has released a music video in support of his new dance single, I Dare You To Dream.
+Singapore DJ and music producer Johnson Ong – who performs as DJ Big Kid – is one of the activists who mounted the recent 377A challenge in the High Court of Singapore.
+As part of his campaign for equality, Johnson released a music video in support of his dance single, I Dare You To Dream.

-The song is written and performed by American vocalist Audrey Callahan, with music production and arrangement by DJ Big Kid.
-The single is released under independent music label, Queen House Music.
+The song was written and performed by American vocalist Audrey Callahan, with music production and arrangement by DJ Big Kid.
+The single has been released under independent music label, Queen House Music.

 Directed by Singaporean director Samuel Nai, the music video tells three stories of brave LGBTQ Singaporeans who live their authentic lives despite facing obstacles and discrimination in a city state that stigmatises and marginalises people who are LGBTQ.

-“These stories in the video are depictions of lived experiences of LGBTQ Singaporeans, not imagined ones.
-They are already happening, whether or not S377A gets repealed…” explained DJ Bid Kid.
+“These stories in the video are depictions of lived experiences of LGBTQ Singaporeans, not imagined ones…” explained DJ Bid Kid.
 “I wanted to tell these stories because the lives of LGBTQ Singaporeans are real and they must be acknowledged and given the legitimacy they deserve.”